jprichardson/tin/README.md

       -h, --help                 output usage information
       -p, --path [path]          The path that contains the package files.
 Defaults to the current directory.
       --create                   If any of the files don't exist, it creates them.
+      --check                    Check to verify files are valid.
+Don't use in conjuction with any other options.
       -d, --desc [description]   Update package descriptions.
       -k, --keywords [keywords]  Add to package keywords.
       -m, --main [script]        Update main script file.